On the continuum limit of epidemiological models on graphs: convergence and approximation results: Introduction

 Finally, Theorem~\ref{THM 1} can be regarded as a \emph{convergence} result: given a sequence of graphs $\{\G_n\}_{n\in\mathbb{N}}$ satisfying~\eqref{e:conv_tloc_cut} for some $W$, we characterize the asymptotic behaviour of the corresponding sequence of SIR models~\eqref{SIR_G}.

-In the next results we somehow adopt the opposite viewpoint: given a graphon $W\in L^1([0, T] \times [0,1]^2;\mathbb{R})$ satisfying suitable conditions and the limit system~\eqref{SIR_W}, we look at discrete approximations to the solution of~\eqref{SIR_W}.
+In the next results, we somehow adopt the opposite viewpoint: given a graphon $W\in L^1([0, T] \times [0,1]^2;\mathbb{R})$ satisfying suitable conditions and the corresponding system~\eqref{SIR_W}, we look at discrete approximations to the solution of~\eqref{SIR_W}.
 Our approach here focuses on the approximation of $W$ by sequences of graphs constructed in such a way that the corresponding solutions of~\eqref{SIR_G} converge to the solution of~\eqref{SIR_W}.
-Obviously, different samplings of $W$ provide different approximating graphs and the actual convergence of the specific approximation to the limit problem depends on the considered discretization procedure.
-In this work, we will exploit both a deterministic and a random approach.
-However, before discussing in details our results in this direction, let us stress immediately that all the sampling procedures we take into account retain much more information on the limit graphon $W$ than the rather mild assumption \eqref{e:conv_tloc_cut} required by Theorem \ref{THM 1}.
-As a consequence, all the convergence results we obtain (see e.g. \eqref{e:cisiamo} and \eqref{e:convP} below) hold in a much stronger topology than that in \eqref{conv_C Lw}.
+Obviously, different samplings of $W$ provide different approximating graphs and the actual convergence of the specific approximation to the limit problem depends on the considered discretization.
+In this work, we study both deterministic and random approximations.
+However, before discussing in detail our results in this direction, we stress immediately that all the sampling procedures we take into account retain much more information on the limit graphon $W$ than the rather mild assumption \eqref{e:conv_tloc_cut} required by Theorem \ref{THM 1}.
+As a consequence, all the convergence results we obtain (see e.g. \eqref{e:cisiamo}-\eqref{e:c0l1} and \eqref{e:convP}-\eqref{e:convP2} below) hold in a much stronger topology than the one in \eqref{conv_C Lw}.

-We now introduce the deterministic procedure we are interested in.
+We now introduce the deterministic approximation we consider.
 Let $n \in \mathbb N$, recall~\eqref{e:ij} and set